MalkiAmasha/MalkiAmasha/README.md

 <div align="center">
 <div>
-  I love the entire process of developing creative websites.
-I love the challenge of finding caches and spending time to meet new people.
-Learning how people hide things and where people are likely to look.
+  I love exploring new technologies and leveraging them to solve real-life problems.
+I am fueled by a deep passion for technology and innovation.
+I thrive on exploring the latest advancements in the tech world and uncovering innovative ways to apply them to solve real-life challenges.
 </div>
 </div>